b13nxx/futuristic-language/README.md

 # License

-This work, made with ♥ by Bahrican Akkoyun is licensed under CC BY-SA 4.0.
+The content of this project, made with ♥ by Bahrican Akkoyun, is licensed under CC BY-SA 4.0.

 You can **adapt** and/or **share** the work under the certain terms.
 To view a copy of this license, see [LICENSE.md](LICENSE.md) or visit [http://creativecommons.org/licenses/by-sa/4.0](http://creativecommons.org/licenses/by-sa/4.0).